danboid/uzebox-omega/schematics/Uzebox-Omega/V1.1.1/Uzebox-Omega-V1.1.1-assembly-guide.md

     </tr>
     <tr>
         <td><img src="assets/guide/image73.png" alt="" width="600"></td>
         <td>Connect the RCA audio jack of the Uzebox to an RCA input on an amplifier or a TV with a RCA audio input jack.
 Make sure the volume of the TV or amp is about half way up and then attach power to the Omega.
-The Uzebox powers on automatically and boots straight into whichever ROM you chose to flash so you should be able to hear your chosen rom running if all is well.<br/><br/>Congratulations if you can hear it!</td>
+The Uzebox powers on automatically and boots straight into whichever ROM you chose to flash so you should be able to hear your chosen rom running if all is well.<br/><br/>Congratulations if you can hear it, give yourself a pat on the back!</td>
     </tr>
 </table>